Jonathan1324/Pythoncraft/README.md

 # Pythoncraft
 A Minecraft like game in Python and C++.
-Use pip install -r requirements.txt to install the librarys.
+Use pip install -r requirements.txt to install the libraries.